AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/system-logs.md

 sidebar_position: 5
 ---

-:::note
+:::info

 This article covers AdGuard for Windows, a multifunctional ad blocker that protects your device at the system level.
 To see how it works, [download the AdGuard app](https://adguard.com/download.html?auto=true)

 :::

 To analyse and diagnose different problems that may potentially arise, the AdGuard support service might need Windows system log files.
 Windows event logs contain records about all errors that occurr with the installed software, including AdGuard.
 Below is the brief instruction describing the way to get the log files and to send them to our support service if necessary.

 1. Press *Win + R*